top of page

 Tarr Steps and Tarr Woods - Conservation

 The Steps face the full force of winter weather and are often submerged as the river’s level rises.
 On more than one occasion, debris hurtling downstream has dislodged the stones and washed the bridge away, requiring it to be re-assembled.
 Today each of the largest stones are numbered, so that this can be done more easily.
-If you look upstream from the bridge you can see a heavy gauge steel hauser strung across the river to catch tree trunks before they can crash into the bridge and damage it.

 Visiting Tarr Steps with Woodlands Holidays